-The asphaltic concrete surface course should conform to City of San Antonio Standard Construction Guidelines, 2008.
+The asphaltic concrete surface course material and installation should conform to City of Castroville guidelines.
+City of San Antonio Standard Construction Guidelines, 2008 may be used if City of Castroville guidelines are not available.
 The asphaltic concrete should be installed as per applicable city / county Guidelines.